How is Hydrogen used in the Power Generation Industry?

 Since hydrogen gas generators can deliver hydrogen at 225 or 435 psi, low pressure tanks have sufficient volume to meet the plant’s storage needs, and can easily be accomplished at a safer lower pressure.

-Nel's Containerized Hydrogen Generators aren’t just used for makeup gas, they're generators can be optioned with a compressor system to store hydrogen for regas operations.
+Nel's Containerized Hydrogen Generators aren’t just used for makeup gas, the generators can be optioned with a compressor system to store hydrogen for regas operations.

 Where can our readers go to find out more?